SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

-Our experiments utilize a Shadow Dexterous Hand, featuring a total of 24 \ac{dof}.
-We lock the 2 \acp{dof} associated with the wrist, allocating the remaining 22 for optimization.
-This hand is attached to a UR10e arm, which has 6 \acp{dof}.
-The robot operates on tables of dimensions 1m$\times$1.2m or 1m$\times$1m, with the robotic arm strategically positioned to access any location on the tabletop.
-However, to ensure equipment safety, the dexterous hand is restricted from making direct contact with the table surface, and the hand's elbow also imposes limitations on its range of motion.
+Our experimental setup features a Shadow Dexterous Hand, which has 24 \acp{dof}.
+We restrict the 2 \acp{dof} at the wrist, focusing the optimization on the remaining 22 \acp{dof}.
+This hand is mounted on a UR10e arm, adding 6 \acp{dof}, enabling it to reach any point on tabletops sized either 1m$\times$1.2m or 1m$\times$1m.
+Precautions are taken to prevent the dexterous hand from contacting the table surface directly, and the range of motion is limited by the hand's elbow.

-For acquiring RGBD scans, we employ four Azure Kinect DK sensors, each stationed at a corner of the table, all focused toward the table's center.
-These sensors, pre-calibrated and set at fixed elevations, facilitate the capture of the environment.
-The acquired scans undergo post-processing to eliminate background interferences.
-In experiments involving a single object, we leverage SAM \citep{kirillov2023segany} to segment the object's point cloud.
-For multi-object scene experiments, we employ physical information to exclude areas beyond the tabletop experimental region and implement RANSAC \citep{fischler1981random} to filter out the table surface.
+For RGBD scans, we use four Azure Kinect DK sensors, positioned at each corner of the table and aimed towards its center, ensuring comprehensive capture of the scene.
+These sensors are pre-calibrated and fixed at specific heights.
+Post-processing is applied to the captured scans to remove background elements.

+In single-object experiments, the object's point cloud is segmented using SAM \citep{kirillov2023segany}.
+For multi-object scenarios, we apply physical constraints to limit the experimental area to the tabletop and employ RANSAC \citep{fischler1981random} to exclude the table surface from the analysis.

 \paragraph{Tasks and evaluation}